Jesse Vassallo

-Jesús David "Jesse" Vassallo Anadón (born August 9, 1961) is a former competition swimmer and world record-holder who participated in the 1984 Summer Olympics for the United States.
+Jesús David "Jesse" Vassallo Anadón (born August 9, 1961) is a former competition swimmer and world record-holder in the 200 and 400 individual medley, who participated in the 1984 Summer Olympics for the United States.
 In 1997, he became the first Puerto Rican to be inducted into the International Swimming Hall of Fame.
+He was somewhat unique in the scale of his achievements as a swimmer, and in a tribute to his World Records in 1978 was voted Swimming World Magazine's "Male Swimmer of the Year".
 From 2004 to 2009, he served as the president of the Puerto Rican National Swimming Federation (Federación Puertorriqueña de Natación).

 Early years

 Vassallo Anadón is the third child of five siblings, born in Ponce, Puerto Rico, to the Vassallo Anadón family.
 He received his primary education at Academia Cristo Rey in Ponce.
-His father, Victor Vassallo, was the brother of the late Puerto Rican industrialist Salvador Vassallo, and was very sports-minded and encouraged his children to participate in sports.
-Vassallo is the third of five sons.
-His brothers are Marcos, Víctor (b.
-1960), Vicente, and Salvador (b.
+His sports-minded father, Victor Vassallo, who at one time played professional basketball, was the brother of the late Puerto Rican industrialist Salvador Vassallo, and encouraged his children to participate in sports.
+Vassallo Anadón's brothers are Marcos, swimmer, businessman, and politician Víctor (b.
+1960), Vicente, and swimmer Salvador (b.
 1968).

 On one occasion, while relaxing by a hotel swimming pool in San Juan, Puerto Rico, Vassallo's father asked his sons to compete against some girls that were swimming laps in the pool.
 The father was impressed with what he saw, and as soon as he returned to Ponce he enrolled them in a local swimming team.

+In 1971, at the age of 10, Vassallo's father moved his family to Miami, Florida, where he was to open a branch of the family business, Vassallo Industries.
+Jesse began swimming with the Miami Hurricanes, an age-group team, under gifted coach Bill Diaz, who also coached the University of Miami swim team, where Vassallo would later have an exceptional college swimming career.

 Swimming competitions

-In 1971, when he was only 10 years old, Vassallo Anadón broke a 50-meter backstroke swimming record.
+Jesse took his first national record at age 13 in the 200m backstroke, and later broke a 50-meter backstroke swimming record.
 In 1975, he won his first gold medal in backstroke at the Medley Relay, held in Colombia.
-Vassallo's father moved his family to Miami, Florida, where he was to open a branch of the family business, Vassallo Industries.
-Vassallo Anadón held various records, including the 100- and 200-meter backstrokes, and the 200- and 400-meter individual medley.
+Vassallo held various records, including the 100- and 200-meter backstrokes, and the 200- and 400-meter individual medley.
 Vassallo already ranked among the top ten in the world in three of the events.